Grant Funding for Programs That Address Social Determinants of Health

 - Area Health Education Centers help to train future and current rural health professionals, addressing the educational and access needs of rural communities.
 For example, the Alaska Center for Rural Health and Health Workforce offers K-12 pipeline programming in health career education.

-Examples of Foundations and Nonprofit Organizations that Fund Rural SDOH Programs
+Examples of Foundations and Nonprofit Organizations That Fund Rural SDOH Programs

-Many foundations and nonprofit organizations provide funding or other resources to help sustain rural programs that focus on SDOH.
+Many foundations and nonprofit organizations provide funding or other resources to help sustain rural programs focusing on SDOH.
 Some foundations focus on a specific SDOH, such as education, while others broadly fund investments in rural health and well-being.
 For an overview of rural philanthropy and strategies for establishing partnerships with philanthropies, see A Guide to Working with Rural Philanthropy.

 - Nonprofit hospitals are required to provide community benefits to address identified community needs, which include a range of SDOH.
-In rural communities, community benefits provided by Critical Access Hospitals can fund community building efforts that address SDOH.
+In rural communities, community benefits provided by Critical Access Hospitals can fund community building efforts to address SDOH.

 - Health conversion foundations, which are formed from the conversion of a nonprofit hospital to a for-profit corporation, can also be important sources of SDOH funding for rural communities.